Code-Institute-Submissions/pet-shelter-project/README.md

 #### Uniformity

-To keep the website looking uniform I'm trying to making sure that all related contents throughout the website are consistent in font size and styling.
+To keep the website looking uniform I'm trying to make sure that all related contents throughout the website are consistent in font size and styling.
 The positioning of elements should be consistent in height, padding and spacing.
 I'm also using either grid, flexbox or both to present the content in a logical order.

 **_[Back to top](#contents)_**